Dr Ragnhildur Thora Karadottir

 My lab’s interests are neurotransmitter signalling to oligodendrocytes and their progenitor cells, in both health and disease.

 Oligodendrocytes produce myelin (in the CNS), which speeds the propagation of the action potential.
-When the myelin sheath is lost, in diseases like cerebral palsy, spinal cord injury and multiple sclerosis, it causes mental and physical disability.
+When the myelin sheath is lost or not formed, in diseases like cerebral palsy, spinal cord injury and multiple sclerosis, it causes mental and physical disability.
 We study how oligodendrocytes respond to neurotransmitters released from axons, both in the normal brain and in pathological conditions.

 Oligodendrocyte precursor cells (OPCs) comprise 5% of the cells in the adult brain, where they are the main proliferative cells present.
 They can generate both neurons and glial cells, making them an important stem cell population in the adult brain.
-I have shown that these cells fall into two classes, with distinct physiological properties.
-We study the role of the two classes of OPC, in both the normal brain and pathological conditions.
+We study how neuronal activity can regulate OPC differentiation, in both the normal brain and pathological conditions.

 myelinstaining in the cerebellum